hidny/CuboidSimplePhaseNetSearch/README.md

 ### Reset but for 1x2xN

 Once 1x1xN is done and optimized, I might move on to doing the same thing for the 1x2xN cuboids...
-This might not happen anytime soon.
+This might not happen any time soon.

 ....